akashgunjegaon/Collaborative-distributed-science-guide/docs/index.md

 ## Other pages of note
 - [Glossary for Imageomics](wiki-guide/Glossary-for-Imageomics.md): Collection of terms used in imageomics.
 The goal is to ensure all participating domains are represented, thus facilitating interdisciplinary communication.
 This is a group effort, please check it out and add terms you think should be there!
-- [Command Line Cheat Sheet](wiki-guide/Command-Line-Cheat-Sheet.md): Collection of useful bash, emacs, and git commands.
+- [Command Line Cheat Sheet](wiki-guide/Command-Line-Cheat-Sheet.md): Collection of useful bash and git commands with some git tips.

 <br>